What is Green Energy in Texas

 Private installations of green energy-producing systems have dual goals of energy independence and cost-saving.

-Resulting in a situation that even if the power grid goes down, due to natural disasters, you can still use your own energy, produced at your home.
+Resulting in a situation where even if the power grid goes down, due to natural disasters, you can still use your own energy, produced at your home.

 And the best of all, by producing your own energy you don’t have to buy it from the grid.